Sriyantha Dissanayake

-Deshabandu Sriyantha Dissanayake (also known as Sriyantha Subashan Abeysekara Dissanayake) is a Sri Lankan sprint athlete specializing in the 100 and 200 metres.
+Deshabandu Sriyantha Dissanayake (born April 3, 1969), also known as Sriyantha Subashan Abeysekara Dissanayake, is a Sri Lankan sprint athlete specializing in the 100 and 200 metres.

 Early life and education

 Sriyantha was a champion athlete during his school days at Nalanda College Colombo in the late 1980s.
 He became national champion at the age of eighteen and went on to win this honour 6 more times.